abilandz/PH8124/Lecture_5/Lecture_5.md

 $ cat error.log # empty file
 ```

-On the other hand, if the function is called this way, the _stderr_ stream becomes relevant:
+On the other hand, if the function is called without arguments, the _stderr_ stream becomes relevant:

 ```bash
 myFunction 1>output.log 2>error.log
 ```

-In the above example, no arguments were supplied.
-This is treated as an error within the function and it triggers its _stderr_ stream, so we end up with the following situation:
+Since no arguments were supplied., this is treated as an error within the function and it triggers its _stderr_ stream, so we end up with the following situation:

 ```bash
 $ cat output.log # empty file